m-kupiec/compendium-javascript/README.md

 promise.catch(logError); // "Error happened..."
 ```

-`finally` handler (designed for executing finilizing procedures, e.g. turning loading indicator off) is executed whether the promise was resolved or rejected; it doesn't return anything (any returns are ignored) except a possible thrown error (that's passed to the next handler instead of any previous result/error):
+`finally` handler (designed for executing finalizing procedures, e.g. turning the loading indicator off) is executed whether the promise was resolved or rejected; it doesn't return anything (any returns are ignored) except a possible thrown error (that's passed to the next handler instead of any previous result/error):

 ```js
 function logResult(result) { console.log(result); }